MichaelMoroz/michaelmoroz.github.io/_posts/2024-8-25-WritingATensorCompilerFromScratch.md

 Another thing that is perhaps very high in the priority list right now is to implement repeating computation eliminator, its quite troublesome to implement due to requiring some way to compare entire computation chains (by making a specific computation result node have a unique number), but would remove quite a lot of redundant cruft from the generated kernels.

 One nice thing, that I would like to borrow from JAX is `vmap`.
 Writing particle simulations in vectorized form often annoyingly require a lot of `squeeze` and `unsqueeze` operations, which could be automated, if you vectorized a single particle calculation into a target shape.
 In fact, I could also make the explicit `kernel` node usage assume that all its children are scalar (if not - unroll), and it would also behave similarly to `vmap` with the expection of it forcibly creating a single kernel no matter what.
 Implementing `vmap` is, I supect, not to difficult, as it only requires padding all the shapes of the child operation with the given shape (with some peculiarities).
-Syntactically it could look like `with tf.vmap(shape) as i,j,...:`, with i,j,k being scalar at trace time, then padded with given shape.
+Syntactically it could look like `with tf.vmap(shape) as (i,j,...):`, with i,j,k being scalar at trace time, then padded with given shape.

+I suspect LLVM could still be put at the end of my compilation stages as an intermediate between final code generation, to do some final optimizations.

+Also, this really needs a documention page, and I definitely need to create one sooner rather than later.

 # Conclusion